pmjones/php-styler/README.md

 >
 > Spock: I was not attempting to evaulate its [aesthetic] implications.
 >
-> -- Star Trek II: The Wrath of Khan (paraphrased)
+> -- *Star Trek II: The Wrath of Khan* (paraphrased)

-PHP-Styler is a companion to [PHP-Parser](https://github.com/nikic/PHP-Parser).
 Whereas the PHP-Parser pretty printer does not have output customization as a main design goal, PHP-Styler does.

 PHP-Styler is targeted toward declaration/definition files (class, interface, enum, trait) and script files.

 PHP-Styler is **not appropriate** for PHP-based templates, as it does not use the alternative control structures.
 Perhaps a future release will include a custom _AlternativeStyler_ for PHP-based templates using alternative control structures.

+### How It Works

+PHP-Styler uses a 3-pass system to reformat and style PHP code:

+1. _PHPParser\Parser_ converts the code to an abstract syntax tree of _Node_ elements.
+2. _PHPStyler\Printer_ flattens the _Node_ tree into a list of _Printable_ elements.
+3. _PHPStyler\Styler_ converts each _Printable_ back into text; it applies horizontal spacing, vertical spacing, and line-splitting rules as it goes.

-## Design Goals
+### Design Goals

 - **Logic Preservation.** Restructured PHP code will continue to operate as before.

-- **Horizontal and Vertical Spacing.** Automatic, reasonable indenting and blank-line placement.
+- **Horizontal and Vertical Spacing.** Automatic indenting and blank-line placement.

 - **Line Length Control.** Automatic splitting across multiple lines when a single line is too long.